a-b-street/abstr/README.md

 For a more comprehensive guide in the art of collecting, transforming and saving data for A/B Street, check out the `abstr` [documentation](https://a-b-street.github.io/abstr/).

-Todo: add link to ‘getting started’ and delete this message when done.